Get more practice with the workbook

 The adjective 'profound' has its etymological roots in Latin, where it can be traced back to the word 'profundus.'
 This Latin term is a combination of 'pro,' meaning 'forward' or 'forth,' and 'fundus,' meaning 'bottom' or 'depth.'
 The original sense of 'profundus' was primarily related to physical depth, such as the depth of water.
 However, over time, it evolved metaphorically to describe something that goes deep, whether in a physical, intellectual, or emotional sense.
 In this context, 'profound' came to represent depth of thought, feeling, or understanding, signifying something that is deep, intense, and has a significant impact on one's innermost experiences or intellectual insights.
 Therefore, the etymology of 'profound' underscores its historical association with depth and intensity, particularly in the realm of emotions and intellect.

-Quiz: Find the meaning of profound
+Find the correct meaning of the adjective profound:

 Try Again!